celalettin-turgut/expandingcards.github.io/README.md

 Whenever  the user click one of the images, it expands and the other get wrapped.

 I used basic htm, css and javascript fir this project.

+The pictures are random from the website unsplash.
+So every time we renew the pages we get news pictures.